 - The term "knowledge" refers to information that people know.
-It can apply to knowing things in both the physical and spiritual worlds. - To "know about" God means to understand facts about him because of what he has revealed to us. - To "know" God means to have a relationship with him.
+It can apply to knowing things in both the physical and spiritual worlds. - To "know about" God means to understand facts about him because of what he has revealed to us - To "know" God means to have a relationship with him.
 This also applies to knowing people. - To know God's will means to be aware of what he has commanded, or to understand what he wants a person to do. - To "know the Law" means to be aware of what God has commanded or to understand what God has instructed in the laws he gave to Moses. - Sometimes "knowledge" is used as a synonym for "wisdom," which includes living in a way that is pleasing to God. - The "knowledge of God" is sometimes used as a synonym for the "fear of Yahweh."

-- Depending on the context, ways to translate "know" could include, "understand" or "be familiar with" or "be aware of" or "be acquainted with" or "be in relationship with." - Some languages have two different words for "know" depending on whether it refers to knowing facts or to knowing a person and having a relationship with him. - The term "make known" could be translated as "cause people to know" or "reveal" or "tell about" or "explain." - To "know about" something could be translated as "be aware of" or "be familiar with." - The expression "know how to" means to understand the process or method of getting something done.
-It could also be translated as, "be able to" or "have the skill to." - The term "knowledge" could also be translated as, "what is known" or "wisdom" or "understanding," depending on the context.
+- Depending on the context, ways to translate "know" could include "understand" or "be familiar with" or "be aware of" or "be acquainted with" or "be in relationship with." - Some languages have two different words for "know," one for knowing facts and one for knowing a person and having a relationship with him. - The term "make known" could be translated as "cause people to know" or "reveal" or "tell about" or "explain." - To "know about" something could be translated as "be aware of" or "be familiar with." - The expression "know how to" means to understand the process or method of getting something done.
+It could also be translated as "be able to" or "have the skill to." - The term "knowledge" could also be translated as "what is known" or "wisdom" or "understanding," depending on the context.

-(See also: law, law of Moses, God's law, law of Yahweh, reveal, revelation, understand, understanding, wise, wisdom)
+(See also: law, reveal, understand, wise)